mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingFetchConditions.md

 ## Refetching On Change Of Conditions

-Another modifier that utilizes fetch conditions is the `refetchOnChangeOf` modifier.
+Another modifier that utilizes fetch conditions is the ``QueryRequest/refetchOnChange(of:)`` modifier.
 This modifier allows you to specify a `FetchCondition` that will trigger a refetch when the condition changed to true.

 ```swift
 let query = MyQuery().refetchOnChange(